By becoming a farm shareholder, you help preserve our farmland, create community, and have access to fresh, local and healthy food.

 Certified Organic Vegetable Shares

 Summer Shares 20 weeks (June-October) and includes a variety of seasonal vegetables, herbs, flowers and field fruits (strawberries and melons).
 Shares are market style, meaning that members take what they like and leave what they don’t.
 A share is abundant for two people who really enjoy seasonal vegetables and very suitable for a family of four.
-All shares include Pick-Your-Own crops that you can pick yourself in the fields!
+Seasonal Pick-Your-Own crops are also available at some farms.

 Select a 2023 Summer CSA Share Location: